 While filming commenced at Egri vár, reshoots for The Witcher’s pilot took place at Mafilm.
 Near the end of the week, the crew took to the village of Paty to shoot night scenes of a Nilfgaardian war camp, including soldiers, mages and a huge trebuchet.

 In part XV, we tackle The Witcher’s reshoots with Emma Appleton’s Renfri.
 Filming also took the crew to the Nilfgaardian camp set at Paty and the misty swamps of Gyarmatpuszta where Freya Allan’s Ciri will find temporary refuge from her pursuers.

-Redanian Archives season one concludes with the now infamous Nilfgaardian armor leak, a camp in Gyarmatpuszta and reshots of the Blaviken fight between Geralt and Renfri.
-This has been a long ride and one we certainly hope to repeat in 2020.
+Redanian Archives season one concludes with the now infamous Nilfgaardian armor leak, a camp in Gyarmatpuszta and reshoots of the Blaviken fight between Geralt and Renfri.
+This has been a long ride and one we certainly hope to repeat in the future.